Like Apple products? Then you'll love the following 25 Apple gadgets.

 Apple II (1977)

 By current Apple standards, the Apple II had all the design panache of a cardboard box.
 But the Woz’s follow-up to the geek-oriented Apple I would take home computing by storm and production continued, in various permutations, until 1993.
 Brilliant.
+And even better?
+The machine's circuit boards were manufactured right here in Singapore.

 Apple Mac Mini (2005)